 There is a way out of the Tomb.
 Our empathy must be so rich, that we realize that the other - the Thou - does not need to be like us.
 The Thou is entitled to Its own version of the true and the good, and we must then sacrifice that version which is ours, and learn, as Steiner pointed out in The Inner Aspects of the Social Question: to hear the Christ Impulse in the other's thinking.
 For our own biography we need the true and the good in order to act the Consciousness Soul, but at the same time part of the true and the good is that the other - the Thou - is not seen, if Judged.

-is not a commentary on the nature of sense perception, but only on the
+This is not a commentary on the nature of sense

-crisis situation thinking is aided by the adrenaline to
+In a crisis situation thinking is aided by the adrenaline

-focus and concentrate.
-We can ourselves learn to focus and concentrate
+to focus and concentrate.
+We can ourselves learn to focus and concentrate without

 The mind in this condition, which is generally completely spontaneous, is free - no longer in bondage to its old thoughts and mental habits.

 This, when sustained while in contact with the world of pure spirit, Steiner called: Intuition.
 In our ordinary life we call it likewise: intuition, without the capital letter.
 We are united with the Idea in either case, although Steiners Intuition means a fully aware experience of the Divine Being, free of our own body - or sense free (body free) thinking.
 In the more ordinary types of consciousness, where our self-consciousness is seeing/perceiving, we have taken to having our ordinary language talk about a bright idea, or in a cartoon we have someone with a light-bulb going off over their head.
 The concentrated action in thinking lights up the mind.